-We can offer tutoring services, but at Austin Learning Solutions we are more than a tutoring service.
+At Austin Learning Solutions we are more than a tutoring service.
 The true heart beat of ALS is supporting students with dyslexia, dysgraphia and auditory processing deficits through quality multisensory instruction.
 ALS has experienced teachers that specialize in training students with dyslexia to be successful lifelong readers.
 We provide remedial instruction and training that rewires the brain to help students overcome reading struggles.
 Consistency is key to a child’s progress, so we work closely with the parents and train them in our methods.

-We meet with students in our office between the hours of 7am and 5pm, Monday through Friday.
+We meet with students in our office between the hours of 8am and 6pm, Monday through Friday.
 We are not open on weekends.
 We write a "please excuse" note for all students that meet with us during school hours.

 As parents, you are legally allowed to have your child come to ALS during the school day once a week for one-on-one private sessions.
 In the rare event that your child's school has any an issues with that, they can contact us for more information.